 3) Learn Photography Basics

 Once you have a camera kit to shoot with and you know how to turn it on to take a picture, it is a good time to learn and understand the photography basics.
 First, start out by reading about Aperture (also see Lens Aperture Chart for Beginners), Shutter Speed and Camera ISO.
 Then put the three together in Understanding ISO, Shutter Speed and Aperture for Beginners article and seal it with the Exposure Triangle for Beginners and Choosing a Creative Exposure articles.
-Oh, and don’t forget about properly exposing your images through our Underexposure and Overexposure articles, where we go in depth about what the two mean.
+Oh, and don’t forget about properly exposing your images through our Underexposure and Overexposure and Exposure Compensation articles, where we go in depth about proper exposure and how you can make quick exposure adjustments to your images.
 If you read all this material, you will get pretty far already, definitely brave enough to start taking your first pictures!